Show the average grading scale level by taking the standard scale and providing a number for each.

 The student received Mastery on Monday and Near Mastery on Tuesday, display the highest score “Mastery”.

-This formula is calculated based on an average with more weight given to the most recent scores; the higher the decay rate, the more heavily recent assessments are weighted.
+This formula is calculated based on an average with more weight given to the most recent scores; the higher the decay rate, the more heavily recent attempts are weighted.

-The most recent assessment is defaulted at 65%.
+The most recent attempt on an assessment is defaulted at 65%.

-For example, if there are two assessments, the most recent assessment gets 65% weight, and the first gets 35%.
-For each additional assessment, the sum of the previous score calculations decay by an additional 35%.
-If you have three assessments, the weighting would be 12% for the first assessment, 23% for the second assessment, and 65% for the third assessment.
+For example, if there are two attempts on a standard within an assessment, the most recent attempt gets 65% weight, and the first gets 35%.
+For each additional attempt, the sum of the previous score calculations decay by an additional 35%.
+If you have three attempts on an assessment, the weighting would be 12% for the first attempt, 23% for the second attempt, and 65% for the third attempt.

 The math behind the 65% decaying average works like this:

-Let’s say you have four assessments that receive the following scores: 1, 2, 3, 4 (this last one being the most recent):
+Let’s say you have four assessment attempts that receive the following scores: 1, 2, 3, 4 (this last one being the most recent):

 (1 × .35) + (2 × .65) = X (X × .35) + (3 × .65) = Y